safedep/pokebot/Readme.md

-Below is a suggested README file for the Pokebot project:

----

 # Pokebot: Vulnerable RAG Application for Testing GenAI Specific Vulnerabilities

 Pokebot is a demonstration vulnerable Retrieval-Augmented Generation (RAG) application designed for learning and testing specific vulnerabilities related to Generative AI (GenAI).
 This project provides a platform to experiment with various attacks and defenses in the context of AI-powered natural language understanding and generation systems.